zakaria-me/spam/README.md

-# Goal of this script
+# Goal of this program

-I made this script to learn a little bit of Python: basic data types(string, integer,...), conditional statements, loops, input/output.
+I made this program to learn a little bit of Python: basic data types(string, integer,...), control structures(if, for), loops, input/output, packaging and imports,...
-I also used the default GUI framework for Python: Tkinter.
+I used the default GUI framework for Python: Tkinter for the interactive part.
-I also used some SQLite via the sqlite3 Python library.
+For the database I started with SQLite which is shipped with Python 3 then migrated to PostgreSQL as it offers more security features.

 # What is it?

-It's a software/script that generates a random string of characters that serves as a strong password.
+It's a software that generates a random string of characters that serves as a strong password.
+It also stores them.

 ## A strong password